dougeby/IntuneDocs/intune/early-edition.md

 ### New enrollment failure trend chart and failure reasons table <!-- 1471783 -->

 On the Enrollment Overview page, you will be able to view the trend of enrollment failures and the top five causes of failures.
 By clicking on the chart or table, you will be able to drill into details to find troubleshooting advice and remediation suggestions.

-### App Protection Policies  <!-- 679615 -->
-Intune App Protection Policies will offer the ability to create global, default policies to quickly enable protection across all users in the entire tenant.

 ### Customize your Company Portal themes with hex codes <!--1049561 -->